Communication Management (COMM)

 Assessment and evaluation enable learning and development professionals to determine if learners acquired the intended content, knowledge, skills and/or attitudes; if the benefits of the training endeavors are worth the costs; whether training has met organizational goals; and if further training is necessary.
 Through case studies, practice exercises, and the development of an authentic assessment plan, students learn how to design, interpret, and apply different types of learning and development evaluation concepts and methods to their respective or intended work settings.

-COMM 4222 Negotiation Principles and Practice (4 Credits)
+COMM 4222 Negotiation Strategies and Process (4 Credits)

 COMM 4226 Managing Organizational Conflict (4 Credits)